-Architecture overview: New office design
+Architecture overview: 2009’s office design

 Not so long ago, someone decided that our workplaces needed to be a cosy replica of our home.
 That was when all manner of white-collar workers were seeing their hours stretched and their home lives compressed, so there seemed a twisted logic behind all those sofa-clad break-out spaces, table football games, and fancy coffee machines.